-Include on line 1 any repayment of a qualified reservist distribution.
+Include on line 1 any repayment of a qualified reservist distribution or a qualified birth or adoption distribution.

 Don't include on line 1 contributions that you had returned to you with the related earnings (or less any loss).
 See Return of IRA Contributions, earlier.